Viola R. MacMillan: Marriage

 In 1923, she married George Alexander MacMillan (c.
 1899 – 1978) at the age of 20.
 George's father, Richard, and his uncle, a prospector known as "Black Jack" MacMillan, had taught him basic mineral mining in his youth and, in 1926, George and Viola became involved in mining due to his aging uncle's need to service his existing claims while in declining health.
 George's bachelor uncle, John "Black Jack" MacMillan, is sometimes misreported as having been his father.

 Career

-MacMillan started her working career as a stenographer.
+MacMillan started her working career as a stenographer at a law firm in Windsor, Ontario.
 Eventually she split her time working as a stenographer in the winter and a part-time prospector the remainder of the year.
 MacMillan is noted for the discovery of the Hallnor deposit as part of the second wave of the Porcupine Gold Rush.
 MacMillan was also responsible for the development of the Canadian Arrow open pit gold deposit.
 When prospecting in Quebec MacMillan had to have her husband file her mining claims, as women were legally prohibited.
 She found major gold deposits in the Kirkland Lake area, northern Quebec, and British Columbia, and staked major uranium claims in northern Saskatchewan.